As the world continues to deal with a pandemic of unprecedented scale, there is no organization that has been unaffected.

 While some industries are experiencing significant declines, with many companies forced to make layoffs, other industries are experiencing increased demand, such as software gaming companies, plant-based food companies, and home gym supplies.
 While employees in the hotel industry are among the hardest hit, competition for programmers, developers, and other IT skills are still in demand just as they were before COVID-19.

-Regardless of industry or occupation, and irrespective of whether your company has needed to make layoffs or whether you are actively recruiting, if there is one thing this current pandemic has shown us, it is that we are all in this together.
+Regardless of industry or occupation, and irrespective of whether your company has had to make layoffs or whether you are actively recruiting, if there is one thing this current pandemic has shown us, it is that we are all in this together.
 We all need to support one another.
 As such, organizations that focus on supporting their employees’ health and well-being and maintain high levels of motivation and engagement will become stronger through the pandemic.

 One of the best ways that companies can support employee well-being is through employee benefits.
 However, as we share in our upcoming report, where we surveyed approximately 5,000 participants aged 18 and older in the UK, Germany and Sweden, not just any benefits will do.